phpuech/OT_Analysis/JOSS/paper.md

 Of note, OT setups usually allow to quantify the forces in the three directions of space.
-Thus lateral forces resulting from small geometric mis-alignments between a given bead and the cell can be probed.
+Thus lateral forces resulting from small geometric misalignments between a given bead and the cell can be probed.
 As a consequence, our software has been designed to allow the direct comparison between these three directions to select curves where the force is detected mainly in one single direction corresponding to the one selected during the experiment.
-Aside, we introduced refined baseline corrections for forces that may be caused, for T cells, by the deformation of the trap close to contact.
+FUrthermore, we introduced refined baseline corrections for forces that may be caused, for T cells, by the deformation of the trap close to contact.
 We quantify the cell mechanics, when pushing the bead on the cell, and also